matheussodree/English-Course/README.md

   We / Nós - You / Você , Vocês - They / Eles , Elas

 * To be

   I am - Eu sou / Eu estou

   You are - Você(s) é (são) / Você(s) está (estão)

   He is - Ele é / Ele está

   She is - Ela é / Ela está

-  it is - Isto é / Isto está
+  It is - Isto é / Isto está